 So what’s the problem?

-Some GPs have absolutely no issue with providing these Medical letters – however, not all of them are happy to do so.
+In the UK, some GPs have absolutely no issue with providing these Medical letters – however, not all of them are happy to do so.
 Why?

-‘Certificate’ means something different in the UK than it does in Spain – bit of a breakdown in communication here – all the Consulate wants to see is a letter from your doctor – which is called a Certificado in Spanish.
+‘Certificate’ means something different in the UK than it does in Spain – bit of a breakdown in communication here – all the Consulate wants to see is a letter from a doctor – which is called a Certificado in Spanish.
 You can see where the confusion arises …

 Smooth the path – it’s all in the preparation